The solution of the perturbed Tanaka-equation is pathwise unique: Proofs

-To do this last step, we only use that under the assumptions of Theorem \ref{thm:3} the local martingales $U,W$ are strongly orthogonal, $W$ dominates $U$ and $(U_t,W_t)$ remains in the double cone $C(-L_t)$ for all $t$, i.e., $W-\abs{U}\leq -L \leq W+\abs{U}$.
-To fix ideas let us discuss here the simplest case, i.e. assume that $(U,W)$ is a two dimensional Brownian motion and $L$ is continuous process such that $W-\abs{U}\leq -L \leq W+\abs{U}$.
+To do this last step, we only use that under the assumptions of Theorem~\ref{thm3} the local martingales $U,W$ are strongly orthogonal, $W$ dominates $U$ and $(U_t,W_t)$ remains in the double cone $C(-L_t)$ for all $t$, that is, $W-|U|\leq-L \leq W+|U|$.
+To fix ideas let us discuss here the simplest case; that is, assume that $(U,W)$ is a two-dimensional Brownian motion, and $L$ is continuous process such that $W-|U|\leq-L \leq W+|U|$.
 Denote by $\TV_t$ the total variation of $L$ on $[0,t]$.
-Next we give the reason, why $\TV_t$ becomes infinite immediately after starting.
+Next we give the reason why $\TV_t$ becomes infinite immediately after starting.

-During each excursion of $\abs{U}$ away from zero, the process $\TV$ increases.
+During each excursion of $|U|$ away from zero, the process $\TV$ increases.
 Take one such excursion which is performed on the time interval $I=[s,t]$.
 Then $-L_s=W_s$ and $-L_t=W_t$ since $U_s=U_t=0$.
-The increment of $\TV$ on $I$ can be estimated as $\TV_t-\TV_s\geq \abs{L_t-L_s}=\abs{W_t-W_s}$.
+The increment of $\TV$ on $I$ can be estimated as $\TV_t-\TV_s\geq|L_t-L_s|=|W_t-W_s|$.
 Here $(W_t-W_s)/\sqrt{t-s}$ is a standard normal variable, by the independence of $U$ and $W$.
 Moreover, if we take the usual measurable enumeration of the excursions, then the corresponding normal variables are independent of each other and also of $U$.
 Hence we have a lower bound for $\TV_t$ in the form

-where $\set{I_n}{n\geq 0}$ is the enumeration of excursion intervals ending before $t$ and the variables $\abs{\eta_n}$ are iid, with positive expectation, independent of the sequence $\abs{I_n}$.
-By a characterization of Brownian local time we have $\sum_n \sqrt{\abs{I_n}}=\infty$ a.s. and this implies immediately that \eqref{eq:sum} is also almost surely infinite.
+where $\{I_n\dvtx n\geq0\}$ is the enumeration of excursion intervals ending before~$t$, and the variables $|\eta_n|$ are i.i.d., with positive expectation, independent of the sequence $|I_n|$.
+By a characterization of Brownian local time we have $\sum_n \sqrt{|I_n|}=\infty$ a.s., and this implies immediately that \eqref{eqsum} is also almost surely infinite.
 This shows that $\TV_t=\infty$ for $t>0$.

 With some modification the above reasoning also applies to $U,W$ and $L$ in the general case.